-1. Introduction to the Dental & Maxillofacial Radiology (DMFR) Specialty
+1. Introduction to the Dental and Maxillofacial Radiology Specialty

-In helping to train specialists in Dental & Maxillofacial Radiology, this curriculum meets the GDC's principles and criteria for specialty listing in the following ways:
+In helping to train specialists in DMFR, this curriculum meets the GDC's principles and criteria for specialty listing in the following ways:

-The purpose of the GDC specialty of Dental & Maxillofacial Radiology is to provide imaging and interpretation of images of the facial skeleton, the teeth and the soft tissues of the mouth, face and neck, in both adults and children.

-Dental & Maxillofacial Radiologists, in addition to postgraduate dental training, normally undertake 4 years of specialist training in imaging techniques and image interpretation.
+- The purpose of the GDC specialty of DMFR is to provide imaging and interpretation of images of the facial skeleton, the teeth and the soft tissues of the mouth, face and neck, in both adults and children. - Dental and maxillofacial radiologists, in addition to postgraduate dental training, normally undertake four years of specialist training in imaging techniques and image interpretation.
 This includes interpretation of complex diseases and conditions of the head and neck, demonstrated on conventional intraoral and extraoral imaging, employed in dental practice and in specialist investigations employed in the assessment, diagnosis and management of disease and conditions in the head and neck.
 These diagnostic skills and imaging techniques are beyond the scope of practice of a general dental practitioner with the latter including cone beam and conventional computed tomography (CT), magnetic resonance imaging (MRI), ultrasound and sialography (salivary gland imaging).